-Making good soil quickly.
 Pile your woodchip mounds as tall as possible.
-Because, in three to four years, they will decompose to a third of their original height.
+Because, in three to four years, they will decompose to a 1/4 or less of their original height.

-Every year thereafter use a mix of dutch white clover, crimson clover and bulk sunflower seed to cover bare spots and overseed
+Every year thereafter use a mix of crimson clover, wildflower and bulk sunflower seed to cover bare spots and overseed.

 You can plant tree seedlings the first year as long as each tree is planted in about a gallon of soil to get started.

 The wood chip will decompose enough in the second year that the yearling seedlings will happily send their root systems into the damp decomposing wood chips.
 After about 3 years your chip will look like this.... nice dirt!

 This is fall of 2017, setting fruit trees.